ricardorauber/RestService/README.md

 ## TL; DR

-`RestService` is a light REST service based on the `URLRequest` with some vanila on top.
+`RestService` is a light REST service based on the `URLRequest` with some vanilla on top.
 Check this out:

 ```swift
 let service = RestService(host: "api.github.com")